Rod-Tav/MockResearchApp/README.md

 # Mock Research App

-This is a recreation of Apple's Research app, using as much native SwiftUI as possible.
+This is a mockup of Apple's Research app, entirely using native SwiftUI.

 ## Screenshots